 On Thursdays, after rehearsals, the Choir is given free supper, and, on Sundays after Evensong, free dinner.
 Choir members may all receive free singing tuition, either with Dr Edward Wickham or with an external singing teacher.

 St Catharine's aims to attract talented and ambitious singers who are nevertheless not wanting to devote all their energies to this one activity.
 Members of the Choir have the opportunity to be involved in a wider range of musical and non-musical activities such as running the College Music Society, playing for, singing in and even producing musicals and operas.

 Membership of the Choir thus represents an important commitment.
 A typical weekly schedule consists of:

 - Thursday: 17.15- 18.30, rehearsal followed either by a service (18.30-19.30) or Compline (21.30-22.00)

 - Sunday: 9.15-11.00, rehearsal and Eucharist; 16.45-19.00, rehearsal and Evensong

 In addition, each year there will be:

 The Choir gives concerts throughout the year, some of which feature major choral works; others - such as their recent St Martin-in-the-Fields recital, showcasing a cappella.
 The choir also undertakes at least one tour each year.

 The Choirs at St Catharine’s are committed to innovative work, and this is reflected in its CD recordings, which have featured significant amounts of new or little known repertoire.
 The choir has recently completed a three-CD recording project of contemporary music on the Resonus label, the most recent of which was released in March 2017.
-The choir are now working with Resonus on a series of releases devoted to music from the Reformation, the first of which - devoted to the music of Claude Le Jeune - will be released in Spring 2018, with the second - of Renaissance motets in honour of St Catharine - due for release in the Autumn 2019.
+The choir are now working with Resonus on a series of releases devoted to music from the Reformation, the first of which - devoted to the music of Claude Le Jeune - was released in Spring 2018, with the second - of Renaissance motets in honour of St Catharine - due for release in the Autumn 2019.